Jakobeha/type-sitter/README.md

 Alternatively, instead of the path to the grammar's root folder, if you specify the path to the `node-types.json` directly, the CLI tool will only generate node types; or if you specify the path to the `queries` directory, it will only generate queries.

 A downside with the CLI approach is that you need to manually re-generate the nodes if the grammar changes.
 An upside is that, if you know the grammar won't change and you won't have to manually re-generate, you can edit the generated code and the edits will persist.

+Another downside is that the CLI can only be used on systems that have run `cargo install type-sitter-cli`.
+See https://github.com/rust-lang/cargo/issues/2267 for why the CLI method can't easily be made portable; if you want portability, use procedural macros or a build script.

 ## Example